marvinscheffold/string-work/README.md

 * So far there is no call to the method `componentWillUnmount()` before unmounting a component.
 * The library must be attached to the window.
-Otherwise component-html-elements are not able to access their instances in the virtual dom.
+Otherwise class components are not able to access their instances in the virtual dom.